toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### Why does Go perform badly on benchmark X?

-One of Go's design goals is to approach the performance of C for comparable programs, yet on some benchmarks it does quite poorly, including several in [golang.org/x/exp/shootout](https://go.googlesource.com/exp/+/master/shootout/).
+One of Go’s design goals is to approach the performance of C for comparable programs, yet on some benchmarks it does quite poorly, including several in [golang.org/x/exp/shootout](https://go.googlesource.com/exp/+/master/shootout/).
 The slowest depend on libraries for which versions of comparable performance are not available in Go.
 For instance, [pidigits.go](https://go.googlesource.com/exp/+/master/shootout/pidigits.go)
-depends on a multi-precision math package, and the C versions, unlike Go's, use [GMP](https://gmplib.org/) (which is written in optimized assembler).
+depends on a multi-precision math package, and the C versions, unlike Go’s, use [GMP](https://gmplib.org/) (which is written in optimized assembler).
 Benchmarks that depend on regular expressions
 ( [regex-dna.go](https://go.googlesource.com/exp/+/master/shootout/regex-dna.go),
-for instance) are essentially comparing Go's native [regexp package](/pkg/regexp) to mature, highly optimized regular expression libraries like PCRE.
+for instance) are essentially comparing Go’s native [regexp package](/pkg/regexp) to mature, highly optimized regular expression libraries like PCRE.

 Benchmark games are won by extensive tuning and the Go versions of most of the benchmarks need attention.
 If you measure comparable C and Go programs
 ( [reverse-complement.go](https://go.googlesource.com/exp/+/master/shootout/reverse-complement.go)
-is one example), you'll see the two languages are much closer in raw performance than this suite would indicate.
+is one example), you’ll see the two languages are much closer in raw performance than this suite would indicate.

 Still, there is room for improvement.
-The compilers are good but could be better, many libraries need major performance work, and the garbage collector isn't fast enough yet.
+The compilers are good but could be better, many libraries need major performance work, and the garbage collector isn’t fast enough yet.
 (Even if it were, taking care not to generate unnecessary garbage can have a huge effect.)

 In any case, Go can often be very competitive.